Getting Started

 npx tostada-cli create MyApp What happens:

-- CLI downloads the template from GitHub
+- CLI downloads the shared backend template (Phoenix + Makefile + scripts) from GitHub

 - Codemods all instances of